 Records may be disclosed to a third party only if the student has given written permission for the additional disclosure, or if a legitimate educational interest has been articulated for disclosure to the third party and noted in the record.
 This limitation does not apply to directory information.
+Third party access via a secure PIN/Password controlled by the student is considered an "electronic signature" (e_Campus Third Party Access is a good example of this).

-What if I receive a fax from a student requesting a copy of his/her education records?
+- What if I receive a fax from a student requesting a copy of his/her education records?
 URI policy is to grant a student inspection of records only upon written request, ordinarily to be presented in person with appropriate identification, and made in the presence of the designated personnel of the office maintaining the records.
-Students may request and provide written authorization for a copy of their education records to be provided to a third party, such as an attorney.

-May I charge a copying fee for the student record?
+Students may request and provide written authorization for a copy of their education records to be provided to a third party, such as an attorney. - Can we charge a copying fee for the student record?
 Yes, in response to an authorized request for a copy of a student's education records.
-URI may charge a reasonable fee for the copy.

-How do I respond to a request for the education records of a deceased student?
+URI may charge a reasonable fee for the copy. - How do I respond to a request for the education records of a deceased student?

 At URI, the practice is not to release the education records of a person who has died.
-Requests for exceptions to this practice should be directed to the Office of Enrollment Services.
+Requests for exceptions to this practice should be directed to the Senior Associate Director-Registrar.